Santa Monica Landmarks Celebrating Major Anniversaries in 2019

 Santa Monica was developed in 1875 by Senator John P. Jones who sought to create an oceanside resort town.
 This year, Los Angeles’ beach city is celebrating the anniversaries of many beloved icons that make the destination popular to travelers around the world.
 Here are the landmarks being celebrated in 2019 in ‘age’ order.

 Santa Monica Pier – 110th Anniversary

 On September 9, 2019, the well-known Santa Monica Pier commemorates its 110th anniversary.
 The first concrete pier on the West Coast, the pier originally opened in 1909 to transport sewer pipes.
 It wasn’t till nearly a decade later that the spot became a hub of activity with the opening of a pleasure pier and quickly gained a reputation among locals as the best fishing spot in town.
 Charles Looff who built Coney Island’s first carousel saw the potential of the Santa Monica Pier as a momentous attraction and began constructing his pleasure pier.
 Looff’s pier opened in 1916 and featured the remarkable Hippodrome building, now a national historic landmark.
-Today, the Santa Monica Pier serves as a city icon and features year-round free programming for travelers and locals alike including the outdoor concert series Twilight on the Pier, yoga classes and the beloved children’s experience Wake up with the Waves.
+Today, the Santa Monica Pier serves as a city icon and features year-round free programming for travelers and locals alike including Locals’ Night and Wellness & Waves yoga classes.

 Santa Monica’s Clock Tour Building – 90th Anniversary